• Skip to Content

 A student may be dismissed without a formal probation period under three circumstances:

-1. Meet the conditions for dismissal based on coursework as stated by the academic program in its department handbook or on its website;
+1. If they met the conditions for dismissal based on coursework as stated by the academic program in its department handbook or on its website;

-2. Fail an oral or written examination for which successful completion is necessary to continue in the program (as stated in the program’s degree requirements), or fail to meet any condition resulting from a qualifying or GBO exam; or
+2. If they failed an oral or written examination for which successful completion is necessary to continue in the program (as stated in the program’s degree requirements), or failed to meet any condition resulting from a qualifying or GBO exam; or

-3. Is found to have committed academic or research misconduct and expulsion is the outcome of the deliberations as outlined in the Homewood Graduate Academic Misconduct Policy or the University Research Integrity Policy.
+3. has been found to have committed academic or research misconduct and expulsion is the outcome of the deliberations as outlined in the Homewood Graduate Academic Misconduct Policy or the University Research Integrity Policy.
 Under these circumstances, programs are expected to follow the same procedures for Dismissal After Probation.

 In addition, students are also subject to immediate dismissal on non-academic grounds in accordance with the Johns Hopkins Student Conduct Code as well as all applicable policies at the university policies page.